luke-brosnan-cbc/RustMFX/README.md

 - **Description:**
   This method calculates the gradient (Jacobian) of the marginal effects with respect to the coefficients by averaging the individual observation-level gradients.
 - **Benefits:**
   Captures detailed individual-level variability, which is beneficial when data heterogeneity is significant.
-Closer tyo the way Stata calulates Standard Errors.
+Closer to the way Stata calculates Standard Errors.
 - **Use Cases:**
   Best used in applications where capturing the nuances of individual effects is crucial.